atsareg/DIRACDocs/source/AdministratorGuide/InstallingDIRACService/index.rst

         {
           #  User name used to connect the DB server
           User = [default: Dirac]
-          #  Password for previous user.
+          #  Password for database user acess.
 Must be set for SystemAdministrator Service to work
           Password = XXXX
           #  Password for root DB user.
 Must be set for SystemAdministrator Service to work
           RootPwd = YYYY